ncsa/Delta_doc/docs/source/user_guide/accessing.rst

 #.
 Once logged in, navigate the system using the menu bar at the top of the window.

    .. figure:: images/accessing/open-ondemand-homescreen.png
-      :alt: Open OnDemand homes creen showing the "files", "jobs", "clusters", and "interactive apps" options in the menu bar at the top of the window.
+      :alt: Open OnDemand home screen showing the "files", "jobs", "clusters", and "interactive apps" options in the menu bar at the top of the window.

 Shell Interface
 ~~~~~~~~~~~~~~~~~